ReactiveSets/toubkal/README.md

 Authorizations are also managed using pipelets, allowing instant changes all the way to the UI without ever requiring page refreshes.
 Likewise, application code can be upgraded without requiring refreshes, every change becomes realtime.

-XS intuitive Architect DSL allows to decrease development time of complex realtime applications by a factor of 10.

-Capable of handling millions of records per second, XS is particularly well suited for low-power devices such as tablets and smartphones as well as less-efficient or older JavaScript engines.
+Capable of handling *millions of records per second*, XS is particularly well suited for low-power devices such as tablets and smartphones as well as less-efficient or older JavaScript engines.

-XS is a no-compromise database, providing all required primitives for the most demanding applications including filters, ordered sets, aggregates, and joins allowing both normalized and denormalized schemes.

-Highest performances are provided thanks to,Just-In-Time code generators delivering performances only available to compiled languages such as C or C++.
+Highest performances are provided thanks to,*Just-In-Time code generators* delivering performances only available to compiled languages such as C or C++.
 Unrolling nested loops provide maximum performance while in turn allowing JavaScript JIT compilers to generate code that may be executed optimally in microprocessors' pipelines.

-Incremental execution of queries allows to split large datasets into optimal chunks of data rendering data to end-users' interface with low-latency, dramatically improving end-user experience.
-Data changes update Connected Sets in real-time, both in clients and servers, using push technology.
+*Incremental query execution* allows to split large datasets into optimal chunks of data rendering data to end-users' interface with low-latency, dramatically improving end-user experience.
+Data changes update Connected Sets in real-time, both in clients and servers, using push technology (over socketio by default).

-Incremental aggregates allow to deliver real-time OLAP cubes suitable for real-time data analysis and reporting over virtually unlimited size datasets.
+Incremental aggregates allow to deliver realtime OLAP cubes suitable for *realtime data analysis* and reporting over virtually unlimited size datasets.

+### Work in Progress

+This is a work in progress, not ready for beta testing yet.
+The API is subject to changes although the example below gives a good view of the final framework.
+If you would like to be notified for beta testing, please drop me a message @uiteoi.

-## Installation
+### Installation

 ```bash
 npm install excess